Abhishek-Dobliyal/Calculation-Pad/README.md

 - The pre-trained model has an accuracy of over **97%**.

-- You need extract data (from the dataset) as well as train your model again if you chose to add more functionality (digits/symbols).
+- You need to extract data (from the dataset) as well as train your model again if you chose to add more functionality (digits/symbols).